 Douglas squirrels, sometimes known as the chickaree or pine squirrel, are destructive animals in the Seattle area.
-Mating occurs as early as February and after 4 weeks of a gestation period and 8 short weeks of life, the young are weaned and independent.
+Mating can begin as early as February and after just a 4 week gestation period and 8 short weeks of life, the young are weaned and independent.

-Adult Douglas squirrels grow to be about 33 cm in length and can weigh up to 300 grams.
+Adult Douglas squirrels grow to be about 33 cm long and can weigh up to 300 grams.
 Appearance may vary according to the season.
-During the summer they are a grayish, almost green-brown on their backs, with a pale orange chest and belly and brown legs and feet.
-In the winter their coat is browner with a grayer underbelly and chest.
-Alike other squirrels, Douglas squirrels have a white ring around the eye.
+During warmer summer months, Douglas squirrels are grayish, with an almost green-brown on their backs, with a pale orange chest and belly and brown feet and legs.
+In the winter, their coat is more brown with a grayer underbelly and chest.
+Similar to other squirrels, Douglas squirrels have a white ring around the eye.

-Douglas squirrels are territorial areas.
-In the winter a single squirrel will occupy a territory of about 10,000 square meters.
-During breeding season a mated pair will reside in 1 territory together.
+Douglas squirrels are territorial about the areas in which they reside.
+In the winter, a single squirrel will occupy a territory of about 10,000 square meters.
+During the breeding season, a mated pair will reside in 1 territory together.
 Douglas squirrels will sleep in ball-shaped nests in trees, during the winter the squirrels will nest in holes within trees.

 Are squirrels known to enter homes or yards?

-Douglas squirrels are commonly found in yards and parks.
-When an opportunity is found, Douglas squirrels will enter homes by branches that overhang eaves.
+Douglas squirrels are frequently found in yards and parks.
+When the opportunity arises, Douglas squirrels will enter homes by branches that overhang eaves.
 Entry may be made while seeking a warm nesting area or a food source.

 Do squirrels harm people or property?

-Douglas squirrels have the ability to create significant structural damages to homes.
+Douglas squirrels do have the ability to create significant structural damages to homes.
 Chewing wires, pulling insulation, and creating holes in siding can be dangerous and unsightly damages.
-Nests in the attic or walls may create terrible odors and difficult stains that will require professional attention.
+Squirrel nests in the attic or walls can create terrible odors and difficult stains that will require professional attention.

 Control and Safety

-Keeping Douglas squirrels off personal property is challenging since the rodents can simply burrow underneath or climb over most fences, though electrified fencing can be effective.
-Douglas squirrels can be kept from entering attics by sealing all possible external entrances and pruning tree limbs that hang over roofs.
+Keeping Douglas squirrels off personal property is difficult since the rodents can simply burrow underneath or climb over most fences, though electrified fencing can be effective.
+Douglas squirrels can be discouraged from entering attics by sealing all possible external entrances and pruning tree limbs that hang over roofs.

 Trapping and Removal